vikilpet/Web-Knocking/readme.md

 ## Usage
 Change settings in *settings.ini* to your own.

+It is highly recommended to add your IP address to *safe_hosts* to avoid blacklisting during testing.

 Forward a port in the router from the settings to the computer where Web Knocking is running.

 Enable API access on the router from this computer (*ip services - api-ssl* or *api*).